Campaign Against Arms Trade: Disarm the Gallery

 The "Disarm the Gallery" campaign was launched by CAAT and the Stop the Arms Fair coalition in 2012.
 It aims to persuade the National Gallery to end the £30,000 annual sponsorship by Italian arms company Finmeccanica which has allowed the company to hold receptions for arms company executives attending arms fairs DSEi and Farnborough International.
 In October 2012, the Finmeccanica sponsorship was terminated, one year earlier than it had been due to expire.

+Undercover controversies

+British Aerospace paid a private intelligence company (Threat Response International) to spy on CAAT.
+Daily reports on activists’ whereabouts were sent to Britain’s largest arms dealer by Evelyn le Chêne, a woman with a well-known record in intelligence work.

 Legal issues

 The CAAT announced on 30 January 2023 that it was taking the British government to the High Court on charges that UK arms have contributed to breaching international humanitarian law, especially in the Saudi War in Yemen.
 "This is a government that cares more about profit than war crimes and the deaths of civilians," said Emily Apple, media coordinator at CAAT.
 "Its argument that these are 'isolated incidents' is total nonsense and deeply offensive to all the Yemeni people who've had their lives destroyed by UK weapons."